 A single kind of light ray can only move through a single-mode fiber.
-The refractive index difference between the core and cladding of this type of fiber, which has a small core diameter (5 um) and a high cladding diameter (70 um), is incredibly small.
+The refractive index difference between the core and cladding of this type of fiber optic, which has a small core diameter (5 um) and a high cladding diameter (70 um), is incredibly small.

 No signal degradation occurs as the signal travels through the fiber because there is no dispersion.
 A laser diode is used to transmit light through it.